Mould Resistant Sealant

 One other way to avoid mould growth on sealants is to keep the sealant dry but this can be difficult in a bathroom or kitchen that is being used a lot.

-Another way to avoid mould on a sealant is to clean it on a regular basis with a bleach based cleaner.
+Another way to avoid mould growth on a sealant is to clean it on a regular basis with a bleach based cleaner.
 This will kill bacteria and fungal spores reducing their numbers and so avoiding mould growth on the sealant.

 How to remove mould